Bereshit (parashah): Fifth reading—Genesis 4:19–22

 In the short fifth reading, Lamech took two wives: Adah and Zillah.
 Adah bore Jabal, the ancestor of those who dwell in tents and amidst herds, and Jubal, the ancestor of all who play the lyre and the pipe.
 And Zillah bore Tubal-cain, who forged implements of copper and iron.
 The sister of Tubal-cain was Naamah.
 The fifth reading ends here.

 Sixth reading—Genesis 4:23–5:24

 In the sixth reading, Lamech told his wives that he had slain a young man for bruising him, and that if Cain was avenged sevenfold, then Lamech should be avenged seventy-sevenfold.
-Adam and Eve had a third son and named him Seth, meaning "God has provided me with another offspring in place of Abel."
-Seth had a son named Enosh, and then men began to invoke the Lord by name.
+Adam and Eve had a third son and named him Seth, meaning "God has provided me with another offspring in place of Abel".
+Seth had a son named Enosh, (Note: Genesis 4:26 and 5:6 both state that Seth had a son called Enosh.) and then men began to invoke the Lord by name.
 A closed portion ends here with the end of chapter 4.